Mother Jones

 Mary Harris Jones (1837-1930), better known as Mother Jones, overcame great adversity in her own life in order to fight for the rights of the working class.
 She was an Irish immigrant from Cork who left with her family at age 14 or 15 during the Irish Potato Famine (usually dated 1845-1852).
 Once in the U.S. her life was not easy.
 She married a Welsh working man in 1861 only to suffer the tragic loss of him and her four young children in the 1867 yellow fever epidemic in Memphis.
 She then moved to Chicago to earn a living as a dressmaker but lost that job in the Great Fire of 1871.
 In Chicago she became vividly aware of the tensions and injustices in American economic life.

 Elliott Gorn argues that she “still nurtured rebellion even after her death” (p.
 297).
-The validity of Gorn’s statement is seen in the monument to Mother Jones that the Progressive Miners of America erected in her honor in 1936 in the Union Miners Cemetery.
+The validity of Gorn’s statement is seen in the monument to Mother Jones that the Progressive Miners of America erected in her honor in 1936 in the Union Miners Cemetery in Mt.
+Olive.

 SOME FAMOUS QUOTES FROM MOTHER JONES: